akobbs/algorithms/src/hashtable/README.md

 ### Hash tables

-Suppose, that the set of stored keys `K` is a `[0, m - 1]` range and the set of all possible keys `U` is a `[0, n - 1]`, where `m` is much smaller than `n`.
-In that case **hash table** requires much less storage than **direct-address table**.
-The element is stored in index (slot) `h(k)`, where `h` is a hash function to compute the index (slot) in the hash table from the key `k`.
-`h: key => {0, 1, ... , l - 1}`, where `l` is the size of the hash table The
+If the number of possible keys is large, storing an array of such may be impractical.
+Furthemore, the set of keys actully stored may be so small relative to all possible keys that most of the space allocated would be wasted.
+Hash table requires much less storage than a direct-address table.

-hash function reduces the range of array indices and hence the size of the array.
+The element is stored in slot `hash(key)`, where _hash_ is a function to compute the slot from the _key_.
+The hash function reduces the range of array indices and hence the size of the array.

-According to the fact that the `K` (the set of stored keys) is much smaller than `U` (the set of all possible keys) two keys could have the same hash value and hence index (slot) in the hash table.
+Two keys could have the same hash value and hence index (slot) in the hash table.
 Such situation is called a **collision**.

+Search using hash table is O(1) for the average-case time Search using direct addressing is O(1) for the worst-case time

 ##### How To Resolve collisions?

+##### Chaining

-Chaining In chaining, elements with the same hash value are placed in the same linked list, because each index in the array contains pointer to the list or NIL if it doesn't have any elements.
+In chaining, elements with the same hash value are placed in the same linked list, because each index in the array contains pointer to the list or _NIL_ if it doesn't have any elements.

 ##### Implementation